lmammino/loige.co/source/_posts/using-lets-encrypt-and-certbot-to-automate-the-creation-of-certificates-for-openvpn.md

 ## A complete example infrastructure with Terraform

 I am happy to share with you a simplified version of my Terraform OpenVPN project, to give you an example of how you can use the aforementioned details in a Terraform context.

+All the code available in the following section is also available as a [repository on GitHub](https://github.com/lmammino/terraform-openvpn).

 Let's start with a list of the AWS resources we need in order to provision a fully functional OpenVPN: